developer-zebra/developer-zebra-site/src/ehs/2-8/guide/settings/index.md

 ------

 ### Keyguard Camera Disabled
-Controls whether the device camera will be accessible from the Keyguard screen (also known as the "Lock Screen") when the screen lock is set to "Swipe" mode.
+Controls whether the device camera is accessible from the Keyguard screen (also known as the "Lock Screen") when the screen lock is set to "Swipe" mode.
 Camera access from the Keyguard screen is disabled if this tag has a value of 1 (default) or is left unspecified.

 **The Keyguard camera is disabled only if <u>all</u> of the following conditions are true**: